-Three mounting tabs are designed onto the SS-60 and SS-80 ESCs which allows them to be installed firmly on the aircraft.
-Determine the desired location for the ESC, and mount firmly with three #4 x 5/8" [16mm] screws with #4 washers (wood screws for solid wood surfaces).
-If mounting to metal, use three 4-40 machine screws with #4 washers.
+Three mounting tabs are designed onto the SS-60 which allows it to be installed firmly on the aircraft.
+Determine the desired location for the ESC, and mount firmly with three $#4 \times 5/8"$ [16mm] screws with #4 washers (wood screws for solid wood surfaces) If mounting to metal, use three 4-40 machine screws with #4 washers.